Building Defects & Regulations

 • Review the content and development of design drawings, construction information and specifications.

-• Assist with inspection duties, assessing the quality of workmanship and the implementation of the works on site.
+• Assist with inspection duties, assessing the quality of workmanship and the implementation of works on site.

-Once the building is complete, the team can use a combination of site inspection and document review to:
+We use a combination of site inspection and document review to:

 • Investigate building defects to determine the root cause.